chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

    ```
    az login
    ```
-<b>Follow the instructions which appear once running this line to authenticate yourself.</b>
+<b>Follow the instructions which appear on Powershell after running this line to authenticate yourself.</b>

 >[!IMPORTANT]
 >It is possible that your laptops do not have Azure CLI installed already.
 If not carry out the following steps and attempt logging in again.